ultralist/ultralist-marketing-docs/content/docs/basics/concepts.md

 ---
-id: concepts
-title: Ultralist concepts
+title: "Ultralist Concepts"
-sidebar_label: Concepts
+weight: 1

+description: >
+  How Ultralist works conceptually.
 ---

 Since Ultralist implements a version of Getting Things Done, it has similar concepts: